WilliamLee101/Green-Go/README.md

 Getting started with the Terrier Taste application:

 Step 1.
-Make sure to have at least (equal to higher) the following Flutter version and dependecies downloaded on your device:
+Make sure to have at least (equal or higher) the following Flutter version and dependecies downloaded on your device:
 * Flutter Version: 3.7.4
 * Dart SDK Version: 2.19.2 <br />
 (To check the flutter version, Run ```flutter --version```)<br />